 It is relatively easy to visit this tour with a baby, I think it would be more challenging with a toddler.
-If like us, you just want to visit then taking them when they’re very little is probably better than waiting til they’re a bit older.
-Obviously it depends on your child but some of the exhibits could be a little scary for a child who is more aware, also if you haven’t read all the books/ seen all the films spoilers are obviously a major risk so I would want to wait til Felicity has (hopefully) read and enjoyed all the books and watched all the films when she’s quite a bit older before visiting again.
+If like us, you just want to visit yourself then I recommend going when they’re very little or when they’re quite a bit older.
+Obviously it depends on your child, but some of the exhibits could be quite scary for a younger kid, also if you haven’t read all the books/ seen all the films spoilers are obviously a major risk so I would want to wait until the Little Bear has (hopefully) read and enjoyed all the books and watched all the films when she’s quite a bit older before visiting again.

 Getting around the tour with a baby

-– The website says that you may not be able to bring buggies or prams on the tour, we came armed with slings because of this.
+– The website says that you may not be able to bring buggies or prams on the tour, we came armed with a sling and carrier because of this.
 From talking to the staff there doesn’t generally seem to be any requirement to leave your stroller in the cloakroom, so it’s probably going to be fine most of the time, but might be worth thinking about alternatives just in case.

 Getting into the tour

-A lot of the information about the tour before you visit is deliberately vague, to save the surprise, so I’m going to try and not give anything important away too!
+A lot of the information about the tour before you visit is deliberately vague, to save the surprise, so I’m going to try and not give anything important away.

 – The tours have timed entry and because of this there is some queuing to get into the tour as you wait for your slot.

 – Most of the ‘tour’ isn’t actually being shown around, rather there is about forty minutes at the start where you are guided round.
-It starts with an introduction to the Studios, to a short film in a cinema and then into one of the fabulous sets used in the films.
+It starts with an introduction to the Studios, before viewing a short introductory film in a cinema and then into one of the fabulous sets used in the films.
 Once you’re past this section you can go at your own pace.

 – During this forty minutes or so it would be hard to duck out at any point, so be prepared with food/nappy changes first etc.

-– If it’s nap time the film in the cinema is quite loud!
+– If it’s nap time the film is quite loud!